esrille/ibus-hiragana/docs_md/en/settings.md

 Your dictionaries are stored in the directory <code>~/.local/share/ibus-hiragana/</code>.

 Click **Edit** to edit your dictionary.
-The file format of the personal dictionary is described later in "[Editing Personal Dictionaries](#personal-dictionary)" on this page.
+The file format of the Hiragana IME dictionary is described in [Editing Dictionaries](dictionary.html#personal-dictionary).

 ### Use permissible okurigana